lemingshen/FedConv/README.md

 # FedConv: Learning on Model for Heterogeneous Federated Clients
 Federated Learning (FL) facilitates collaborative training of a shared global model without exposing clients’ private data.
 In practical FL systems, clients (e.g., edge servers, smartphones, and wearables) typically have disparate system resources.
 Conventional FL, however, adopts a one-size-fits-all solution, where a homogeneous large global model is transmitted to and trained on each client, resulting in an overwhelming workload for less capable clients and starvation for other clients.
-To address this issue, we propose FedConv, a clientfriendly FL framework, which minimizes the computation and memory burden on resource-constrained clients by providing heterogeneous customized sub-models.
+To address this issue, we propose FedConv, a client-friendly FL framework, which minimizes the computation and memory burden on resource-constrained clients by providing heterogeneous customized sub-models.
 FedConv features a novel learning-on-model paradigm that learns the parameters of the heterogeneous sub-models via convolutional compression.
 Unlike traditional compression methods, the compressed models in FedConv can be directly trained on clients without decompression.
 To aggregate the heterogeneous sub-models, we propose transposed convolutional dilation to convert them back to large models with a unified size while retaining personalized information from clients.
 The compression and dilation processes, transparent to clients, are optimized on the server leveraging a small public dataset.
 Extensive experiments on six datasets demonstrate that FedConv outperforms state-of-the-art FL systems in terms of model accuracy (by more than 35% on average), computation and communication overhead (with 33% and 25% reduction, respectively).

 <img src=images/scenario.png width=50%/>

-## Requreiments
+## Requirements
 - Hardware
     - A server with GPU
     - Multiple clients (edge devices)